ToledoEM/field_generation/README.md

 2. Path Construction: For each path, iteratively sample field → move → record point.
 Stops on boundary.
 3. Repulsion (optional): Spatial bucket hash (size ≈ Repel Radius) collects prior points.
 For each step, neighbor vectors aggregated with inverse-square attenuation, blended into step direction.
 4. Multi-Source Methods: Source list generated on method change or parameter update; each cell’s vector mixes contributions.
+5. Reaction-Diffusion: Gray-Scott grids are simulated once per parameter+seed combination and cached for reuse while the setup is unchanged.
+6. LIC: Base field vectors and LIC textures are cached per parameter set to avoid recomputing heavy convolutions on every cell.

 ## Performance Tips